weepee-org/openshift-webproxy/README.md

 # openshift-proxy

-Template for running a apache on a container based on alpine linux/openshift/docker.
+Template for running a proxy on a container based on apache on alpine linux/openshift/docker.

 ### Installation